Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

 In OneFlow, a function decorated by `@flow.global_function` is called "Job Function".
 Job function can be implmented for training, evaluation or prediction.
 By specifing the return type of job function, we can get results from job function both synchronously and asynchronously.

-## Difference between synchronous and asynchronous
+## Difference Between Synchronous and Asynchronous

-Usually, the process of training the model is synchronous.
-We will explain the concepts of synchronization and asynchronization, and the advantages of asynchronous execution in OneFlow.

 ### Synchronization